penuts7644/TcrDataComparison/README.md

 sequences respectively that were created (simulated) using the [IGoR](https://github.com/qmarcou/IGoR) package.

+**Note:** in order to reduce storage, the data files inside `data/experimental` and `data/simulated` directories are compressed to zip archives.

 IGoR models (from version 1.3.0) are stored in `models` and are used to generate the CDR3 sequences.